 “Not all who wander are lost!”

 The man behind the wheel is in his 60’s with long, silvery hair.
 He seems like a wise dude, a cross between Dumbledore and Willy Nelson.
-AKA This man has seen some shit and knows some shit.
+AKA This man has seen some things.

 But why is being lost a bad thing?

 As kids we are told by our parents, “Follow your dreams!”
-“The world is your oyster!” and other annoying things that are **sort of true.** However, our well-intentioned elders also forget to mention taxes, shitty relationships, failures, flat tires, market crashes, school loans, oppression, discrimination…you get the idea.
-While in the pursuit of these dreams and when trying to find that shiny pearl in this oyster of a world, there were pretty significant obstacles.
+“The world is your oyster!” and other annoying things that are **sort of true.** However, our well-intentioned elders also forget to mention taxes, crappy relationships, failures, flat tires, market crashes, school loans, oppression, discrimination…you get the idea.
+While in the pursuit of these dreams, there are pretty significant obstacles.
 When we run into obstacles, we are sometimes unsure of where to go.
 We are, in the purest sense, lost.